 This is a joint opening series that will open the joints and connective tissue of the whole body.

 The longer you practice the more open your body will become.

 It is best to practice 5 to 7 days per week but any time is better than no time.

 If you have specific areas that you want to work on then any part of the series may be used on its own but it is best to do the whole series.

-It is called Somatic Restoration as it is about restoring (like an old car) your body to functional capacity and ability, that is the myofascial system can be unstuck and unwound to find an ease to and fluid movement and unrestricted experience/sensation/awareness of the physical aspect of human experience.
+It is called Somatic Restoration as it is about restoring (like an old car) your body to functional capacity and ability, that is the myofascial system can be unstuck and unwound to find an ease to, fluid movement, and unrestricted experience/sensation/awareness of the physical aspect of human experience.

 I use the guiding principle from Chapter 10 of the Dao De Jing where it says “Can you let your body become supple as a newborn child’s?”
 I want to return to this state.

-Through having a lot of treatment and doing self myofascial and ligamentous release work and doing this stretching I have developed techniques to treat myself and use the stretching to open up a body that has been smashed by 20 years of martial arts (Kickboxing, Aikido, Taiji) and years of BMX and Downhill Mountain biking crashes, multiple assaults, and diving into a concrete swimming pool head first, skateboarding and falling off pushbikes to a point where I see that making my body as supple as a babies is a real possibility.
+Through having a lot of treatment, doing self myofascial and ligamentous release work, and doing this stretching, I have developed techniques to treat myself and use the stretching to open up a body that has been smashed by 20 years of martial arts, (Kickboxing, Aikido, Taiji), years of BMX and Downhill Mountain biking crashes, multiple assaults, diving into a concrete swimming pool head first, skateboarding and falling off pushbikes to a point where I see that making my body as supple as a babies is a real possibility.